 8. Video for charity

 Have you ever considered carrying out a contest or sweepstakes for charity?
 Ask your fans to upload a video via Facebook or Instagram of them explaining which charity, NGO or foundation they would like to donate their prize to if they win.
 The users can participate easily via Facebook – without needing to upload the video previously to platforms such as YouTube or Vimeo – if you have already set up Dropbox integration.
-Here we explain how to do this.

 To participate via Instagram, the user will have to use the chosen hashtag.